influxdata/docs-v2/content/influxdb/cloud/reference/release-notes/cloud-updates.md

 InfluxDB Cloud updates occur frequently.
 Find a compilation of recent updates below.
 To find information about the latest Flux updates in InfluxDB Cloud, see [Flux release notes](/influxdb/cloud/reference/release-notes/flux/).

+## April 2022

+### Query improvements in Data Explorer and notebooks

+It's now easier to use the visual builder to create queries in the Data Explorer and notebooks:
+- The builder requires you to select a measurement before you can select associated tags.
+- All measurements, fields, tags, and tag values appear in the builder, not just the ones in the currently specified time range.
+This update ensures that measurements, fields, and tags, are visible even if you set a very short time range.

+### Help bar

+Find relevant content easily from the Cloud UI using the help tab in left side panel.

+### Onboarding wizards for common programming languages

+During onboarding, choose the Python, JavaScript, or Go wizard to quickly get started writing data and executing simple queries.
+For details, see [Write and query data using the programming language of your choice](/influxdb/cloud/get-started/#write-and-query-data-using-the-programming-language-of-your-choice).

 ## March 2022

 ### Deep linking